|Nutrition Facts (per serving)|

 Very often, vanilla sugar is used as a flavored sweetener in the baked good’s batter or dough, but it can also be used as a final touch sprinkled on the tops of those fresh out of the oven cakes, pies, and of course, cookies.
 Vanilla sugar is also a great addition to homemade frostings and whipped cream.
 Others use it to sprinkle onto fresh fruit or add to coffee.

 Dr. Oetker is the most common pre-packaged vanilla sugar brand available on the US market.
 The sugar product is called vanillin zucker, which is a variation on vanilla sugar that uses vanillin instead of whole vanilla beans or vanilla bean seeds.
 Vanillin is the primary substance of natural vanilla bean extract, and it is cheaper than vanilla beans.

 While pre-packaged vanilla sugar can be a convenience, many home cooks insist that homemade vanilla sugar has a better aroma and flavor than the commercially produced counterparts.
 Luckily, homemade vanilla sugar is super simple to make!

-- Most home cooks agree that it takes about 2 to 3 weeks for the natural vanilla flavor to completely infuse into the sugar.
+- Most home cooks agree that it takes about 2 to 3 weeks for the natural vanilla flavor to infuse into the sugar completely.
 If you need vanilla sugar before that 2- to 3-week mark, see the recommended substitutions below.

 - If kept dry in an airtight container, your homemade vanilla sugar has an extremely long shelf life as does the vanilla bean used to flavor it.
 You can always have vanilla sugar on hand if as you use it, you refill to the container with more sugar occasionally.
 The vanilla bean will continue to add flavor to the newly added sugar as long as it is still fragrant.